 Purchasing an African Grey Parrot

-African Greys may be purchased from a pet store or a reputable breeder.
-When selecting an African Grey, try to choose a young bird, as it may be easier to tame and train.
-Older, wild, colony or parent raised birds may prove challenging to tame.
-Hand raised babies often make better pets since they have been completely socialized with humans.
-Young birds are easier to tame and adapt readily to new environments and situations.
-Your new bird should be exposed early to different events (young and old people, males and females, other pets, car trips, visits to the veterinarian, etc.) to help promote a calm, well-adjusted pet.
+African greys may be purchased from pet stores and reputable breeders or adopted from rescue facilities.
+Young birds may be easier to tame and train and will adapt more readily to new environments and situations compared to the older wild, colony, or parent-raised birds.
+Hand-raised babies often make better pets because they have been completely socialized with humans.
+New birds should be given early exposure to different events (young and old people, males and females, other pets, car trips, visits to the veterinarian, etc.) to help promote a calm, well-adjusted pet.